-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on May 27, 2014.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting to be Held on June 11, 2015.

-This Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2013, are available on our website, www.steelpartners.com under "Investor Relations - SEC Filings".
+This Proxy Statement and our Annual Report are available on our website, www.steelpartners.com under "Investor Relations - SEC Filings".

 Annual Report and Company Information